April 9 – April 24

 Opening Reception April 9, 6-9pm

 Photographer Richard Gilles presents a series of unforgettable photographs that explore the heart and soul of the promises of the California Valley.

-Born in Brunswick, Georgia Gilles has displayed his work in across California and the US.
+Born in Brunswick, Georgia, Gilles has displayed his work in across California and the US.
 His photographs have been widely published and he has won numerous awards.
-His art is in a variety of collections including: Norton Museum of Art, West Palm Beach, Florida, Southeast Museum of Photography, Daytona Beach, Florida and the University of California Davis, Richard L. Nelson Gallery & Fine Arts Collection, Davis, California
+His art is in a variety of collections including The Norton Museum of Art, West Palm Beach, Florida, Southeast Museum of Photography, Daytona Beach, Florida and the University of California Davis, Richard L. Nelson Gallery & Fine Arts Collection, Davis, California

 He resides and works in Sacramento, California